veelenga/veelenga.github.io/_posts/2026-09-17-the-ai-inbox.markdown

 published: true
 ---

-We write things down all day: a link to read later, a thought after a meeting, a voice memo on the way home.
-Writing takes seconds.
-Organizing takes minutes, so we skip it, and the pile grows until nothing in it can be found.
+Things reach us all day: a link to read later, a thought after a meeting, an email that needs a reply, a bug report from a user.
+Saving them takes seconds.
+Organizing them takes minutes, so we skip it, and the pile grows until nothing in it can be found.

-There's a simple pattern that fixes this, with an AI agent doing the boring part.
+This post shares a pattern that has worked well for me, with an AI agent doing the organizing.
 But first, let's look at why the pile grows at all.

 ## The pile that never gets organized

+Notes are the easiest case to picture, so we'll use them as the example.
 Capturing and organizing look like one job, but they want opposite things.
 Capturing wants speed: the thought is here now and gone in a minute.
 Organizing wants time and context: which project it belongs to, whether it's a task or a fact, whether we've seen it before.

 When both have to happen in the same moment, we lose either way.